bezoerb/generator-grunt-symfony/README.md

 * File revving
 * Image optimization
 * [Critical](https://github.com/addyosmani/critical) (Extract & Inline Critical-path CSS)
-* Organize your Gruntfile with [load-grunt-config](http://firstandthird.github.io/load-grunt-config) or keep everything in place
+* Organize your Gruntfile with [load-grunt-config](http://firstandthird.github.io/load-grunt-config) or keep everything in one place

 ## Things to come
 * Optimize your assets with